Graduation Class Profiles

-Young Harris College conferred 167 degrees on graduates participating in the College’s Commencement ceremony on May 10 in the YHC Recreation and Fitness Center.
-The seniors earned degrees in art, biology, business and public policy, communication studies, education, English, history, mathematics, music, music education, musical theatre, outdoor leadership, psychology, religious studies and theatre.
-Read on to find out more about outstanding students from the Class of 2014.
-Click here for more information about Commencement.
+Young Harris College conferred 195 degrees on graduates participating in the College’s Commencement Ceremony on May 11 in the YHC Recreation and Fitness Center.
+The College awarded bachelor’s degrees in art, biology, business and public policy, chemistry, communication studies, creative writing, economics, education, English, environmental science, history, interdisciplinary studies, management, mathematics, music, music education, musical theatre, outdoor leadership, psychology, religious studies, Spanish and theatre.

 Dr. Charles R. Clegg Outstanding Scholar Award

 Young Harris Spirit Award